 We could go on and on about how cool mountain biking with Perros Sin Dueno -- or Fernando Kelly or Rudy Valdez -- is, but a video is worth much more than a thousand words.
-This one was shot on a Perros Sin Dueno excursion to Mexiquillo, a spectacular nearly 35,000 acre nature preserve in Durango State just up Mexico Federal Highway 40D from Mazatlan.
+This one was shot on a Perros Sin Dueno excursion to Mexiquillo, a spectacular nearly 35,000 acre nature preserve in Durango State just up Mexican Federal Highway 40D from Mazatlan.
 Enjoy.

 Video of mountain biking from Perros Sin Dueño

 Feel like getting off the beach for a day and getting some (sort of) exercise?
 How about a zip line excursion into the foothils of the Sierra Madre mountains?